 I have two recent client case studies that have inspired me to write this post.

-The first is a personal injury law firm who recently added a second office location.
+The first is a personal injury SEO client who recently added a second office location.
 This transition was a bit on the difficult side, but because they’re one of our longest and most favorite clients, we had no problem with assisting them with the transition.

 The law firm was moving their previous office to a new city, with a new phone number.
 They then wanted to add a second location in the city they were currently located, in order to maintain their presence.
 The move involved two new addresses, and two new phone numbers.